cloudquery/cloudquery/website/pages/docs/glossary/soc2.md

-# What is SOC2 Compliance and Why Does it Matter?

-In this blog we will talk shortly about what SOC2 is and how to build an open source SOC2 report on top of your infrastructure data lake.

 # What is SOC2 Compliance?

+#### (And Why Does it Matter?)

+In this blog we will talk shortly about what SOC2 is, why it matters, and how to build an open source SOC2 report on top of your infrastructure data lake.

+## What is SOC2 Compliance?

 SOC2 (Service Organization Control 2) compliance is a set of auditing standards that measures how well a company manages and protects its customers' data.
 The SOC2 compliance framework was developed by the AICPA to provide a standardized way to assess and report on a company's data security practices.